LibreOffice/core/README.md

 * Brotli zipped into a file called __lo.tar.br__.
 * Zipped into a file called __cactus-libreoffice_7.6.0.0.alpha0_CACTUS_1.zip__.

-> Note this process can take a while as __brotli__ compression is quite slow, though decompression is not.
+> Note this process can take a while as __brotli__ compression is quite slow, and is not amenable to using multiple threads (On Ubuntu 20.4), though decompression is fast.

 When this file is decompressed and unzipped the executable is __instdir/program/soffice.bin__.